salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 # Sorting

 Routes MAY support sorting.
-Routes supporting sorting MUST only use instances of the query string `sort`.
-Properties MUST be defined with the Field Specification Format.
+Routes supporting sorting MUST use the query string parameter `sort`.
+Properties to be sorted MUST be specified in the Field Specification Format.
+Routes MAY support a subset of all properties available on a resource.
-Routes MAY support a subset of properties in the resource's data section.
-A sort's property MUST be a comma separated list of valid properties.
-A sort with a field specification wider than one property MUST return 400 error.

-By default the sort order is ascending.
-Routes MUST support a descending flag on all valid properties with a leading "-" on the field specification format.
+By default, `sort` order MUST BE ascending.
+Routes MUST support a descending flag on all valid properties with a leading minus "-" on the field specification format value.

+## Multiple Sort Values

+The `sort` QSP MAY accept multiple values.
+It MUST accept 1-and-only-1 property per sort tuple specified.
+You cannot specify a single `sort` value that would resolve to multiple properties - However, you may specify multiple sort values that resolve to a single property each.
+A `sort` with a value that resolves to more than one property MUST return a 400 error.

 ## Example